xgfone/ship/README.md

 - The name of type and method will be converted to the lower.
 - The mapping format of the route path is `%{prefix}/%{lower_type_name}/%{lower_method_name}`.
 - The mapping format of the route name is `%{lower_type_name}_%{lower_method_name}`.
+- The type of the method must be `func(ship.Context) error`, or it will be ignored.

 #### Using `Middleware`